Léon Ollé-Laprune: Works

 Ollé-Laprune's first important work was La Philosophie de Malebranche (1870).
 Ten years later to obtain the doctorate he defended before the Sorbonne a thesis on moral certitude.
 As against Cartesian rationalism and positivistic determinism, he investigated the part of the will and the heart in the phenomenon of belief.
 This work resembles in many respects John Henry Newman's Grammar of Assent.

 In his "Essai sur la morale d'Aristote" (1881) Ollé-Laprune defended the "Eudaemonism" of the Greek philosopher against the Kantian theories; and in "La philosophie et le temps présent" (1890) he vindicated, against deistic spiritualism, the right of the Christian thinker to go beyond the data of "natural religion" and illuminate philosophy by the data of revealed religion.

 One of his most influential works was the "Prix de la vie" (1894), wherein he shows why life is worth living.
 The advice given by Pope Leo XIII to the Catholics of France found in Ollé-Laprune an active champion.
 His brochure "Ce qu'on va chercher à Rome" (1895) was one of the best commentaries on the papal policy.

 His articles and conferences attest his growing influence in Catholic circles.
-He became a leader of Christian activity, consulted and heard by all until his premature death when he was about to finish a book on Jouffroy (Paris, 1899).
+He became a leader of Christian activity, consulted and heard by all until his premature death when he was about to finish a book on Théodore Jouffroy (Paris, 1899).
 Many of his articles have been collected by Goyau under the title "La Vitalité chrétienne" (1901).
 Here will also be found a series of his unedited meditations, "Omnia instaurare in Christo".
-Professor Delbos of the University of Paris published in 1907 the course which Ollé-Laprune had given on reason and rationalism (La raison et le rationalisme).
+Victor Delbos of the University of Paris published in 1907 the course which Ollé-Laprune had given on reason and rationalism (La raison et le rationalisme).